TheresaLui/SelfHelpContent_v2/articles/microsoft.azurebot-boterror-tsg/content-is-gateway-timeout.md

    ownershipId="Centennial_CloudNet_LoadBalancer"
 />

-# Check if HTTP 502 or HTTP Gateway Timeouts are occuring
+# Check if HTTP 502 or HTTP Gateway Timeouts are occurring

-1. You can run ASC Insights or use Applens Explorer to see what error is the customer seeing
+1. You can run ASC Insights or use App Lens Explorer to see what error is the customer seeing